 One of the most common questions we get about feeding a dog a plant-based diet is about digestibility.
 Some dog parents are still concerned that their dog needs animal meat to be healthy.
-The fact is dogs are omnivores and can thrive on a complete-and-balanced meat-free food.
-It’s important to remember that ingredients, such as meats or vegetables, are simply “nutrient vessels” that supply the building blocks of growth and health.
+The fact is dogs are omnivores and can thrive on a complete and balanced meat-free food.
+It’s important to remember that ingredients, such as meats or vegetables, are simply “nutrient vessels” that supply the building blocks for growth and health.
 A dog’s body doesn’t care where these nutrients, including amino acids, fats, minerals, or vitamins, originate.
-Digestion is the beginning process of unlocking the nutrients contained within ingredients and then using those nutrients to repair, build, or protect the body.
+Through digestion, the body is able to unlock the nutrients contained within ingredients, and then use those nutrients to maintain, repair, build, or protect the body.

 One indicator of digestibility is stool quality and consistency.
 Over half of our survey respondents reported their dog’s stool consistency was “improved” or “very improved” after feeding Wild Earth.
 In fact, nearly 20% ranked their dog’s poop as “very improved.”

 When we asked our customers if they’d noticed a change in their dog’s “gas,” about 40% shared their dog’s flatulence was “improved” or “very improved” after switching from their regular dog food to Wild Earth.

 The improvements in stool consistency and digestion are most likely due to our unique blend of nutritious dietary fibers.
 Most animal meat diets are lacking in fiber, a key nutrient for long term health and disease prevention.
 A key distinct advantage of our plant-based formula is that it contains optimal levels of healthy dietary fibers, including immune-boosting beta-glucans.
 In fact, our unique formula is higher than the majority of meat- or plant-based dog foods when it comes to these unique dietary fibers.